inphobia/inphobia.github.io/content/_index.md

 # a collection of technical notes.

 > [!INFO]
-> for those who got here from a post or 2 i replied to:
 > the content that's online needs some organization, you can
 > use the next button on every page except this one and
 > cycle through all content. there are no trackers except the